hyang214/PaperCodeInMC/README.md

 # PaperCodeInMC
-I placed all the code of four papers which is published in my master career.
+All code of the papers which is published in my master career are in this repository.
 There are:
 + Mining Itemset-based Distinguishing Sequential Patterns with Gap Constraint
 + Mining Top-k Distinguishing Sequential Patterns with Gap Constraint
 + Mining Itemset-based Top-k Distinguishing Sequential Patterns with Gap Constraint